-Bright View Engineering has had the opportunity to review the following documentation with regard to the above referenced project:
+Bright View Engineering has had the opportunity to review the following supplemental documentation with regard to the above referenced project.
+New or revised documents are indicated in bold.

-- "Amended Preliminary and Final Site Plan, Dunkin'" prepared by Ferriero Engineering, Inc., revised May 20, 2021, 13 sheets - Architectural plans entitled "Proposed Dunkin' "prepared by gk+a Architects, PC, revised February 11, 2021, 4 sheets - "Traffic Impact Assessment, Proposed Dunkin' Restaurant" prepared by Dynamic Traffic, dated October 9, 2020.
+- "Amended Preliminary and Final Site Plan, Dunkin' "prepared by Ferriero Engineering, Inc., revised September 15, 2021, 14 sheets - Architectural plans entitled "Proposed Dunkin' "prepared by gk+a Architects, PC, revised September 8, 2021, 4 sheets - "Traffic Impact Assessment, Proposed Dunkin' Restaurant" prepared by Dynamic Traffic, dated October 9, 2020.

 With regard to the above referenced documents, Bright View Engineering offers the following comments.
-This is the first review conducted by Bright View Engineering.
+This represents the second review conducted by Bright View Engineering.
+For ease of reference, earlier comments are provided in regular text with any updates in italics.